jringold/pqc-lab/README.md

 > **July 14, 2026 update:** ML-KEM hybrid TLS is available in GA builds (Server 2025 + KB5099536,
 > Win11 24H2/25H2 + KB5101650).
 Insider builds are no longer required for the TLS key exchange path.

+> **WARNING** These files contain "Generic passwords" as placeholders, please be smart
+> and change them while you are setting up your test labs.
+I went through and did a
+> search and replace with something "generic", these passwords are not used in any
+> deployment, not even my own lab.

 ---

 ## Choose a Path